List of warehouse districts

 This is a list of notable warehouse districts.

-A warehouse district or warehouse row is an area found in many urban setting known for being the current or former location of numerous warehouses.
+A warehouse district or warehouse row is an area found in many urban settings known for being the current or former location of numerous warehouses.
 Logistically, warehouses are often located in industrial parks, with access to bulk transportation outlets such as highways, railroads, and airports.
 The areas where warehouses are typically built are often designated as special zones for urban planning purposes, and "can have their own substantial infrastructures, comprising roads, utilities, and energy systems".
 In many instances, where changing social and economic conditions have made it unfeasible to maintain an existing warehouse district, cities or communities will invest in converting the district to other purposes for which this infrastructure can still be used, such as an art district.
 Such a converted area may continue to be known as a warehouse district.

 Notable areas known as warehouse districts include: